 In the morning, you might need to pulse the mixture a few times to evenly distribute everything.
 Then, you’re ready to make the pancakes.
 Grease your griddle or pan.
 Heat it over medium-low heat.
 Pour 1/4 cup of batter into the pan.
 Wait until bubbles start to form on the surface of the pancake.
 Then, flip the pancake to the other side and cook for one more minute.

 You can serve the pancakes just like this.
 Since the leprechaun brought us a shamrock-shaped cookie cutter, I use it to make shamrock-shaped pancakes.
 With a little bit of syrup on the side, these are a delicious breakfast.

 And a Fruit Rainbow

 If you want to take your St. Patrick’s Day breakfast to the next level, you can add a fruit rainbow to the plate.
 As I was grocery shopping for the ingredients, I had to sing the Cat in the Hat rainbow song to make sure I had something for every color.
 Red (strawberries), orange (clementines), yellow (pineapple), then green (green grapes) followed by blue (blueberries), indigo and violet (purple grapes for both of these) – That’s a rainbow song for you!
-J and I always used to sing that song together.
+Jamison and I always used to sing that song together.
 To assemble your fruit rainbow, just cut the fruit and arrange it in a rainbow shape.